CDAT/cdms/docs/source/manual/cdms_2.rst

     "level", "Restrict vertical levels to a value or range.
 Short form: lev",See `Index and Coordinate Intervals <#id23>`_ "longitude", "Restrict longitude values to a value or range.
 Short form: lon", See `Index and Coordinate Intervals <#id23>`_
-    "order", "Reorder the result.", "Order string, e.g., 'tzyx'" "raw", "Return a masked array (MV2.array) rather than a transient variable.", "0: return a transient variable (default);  =1: return a masked array."
+    "order", "Reorder the result.", "Order string, e.g., 'tzyx'" "raw", "Return a masked array (MV.array) rather than a transient variable.", "0: return a transient variable (default);  =1: return a masked array."
     "required", "Require that the axis IDs be present.", "List of axis identifiers."
     "squeeze", "Remove singleton dimensions from the result.", "0: leave singleton dimensions (default);    1: remove singleton dimensions."
     "time", "Restrict time values to a value or range.", See `Index and Coordinate Intervals <#id23>`_